Timescales and necessary conditions for hydrodynamization in one-dimensional Bose gases: Experiments and theory with Bragg pulses

-The experiment starts with a Bose-Einstein condensate of $^{87}$Rb atoms in the $F=1$, $m_F=1$ ground state confined in a red-detuned crossed dipole trap.
-We create a bundle of near-zero temperature 1D gases confined in separate ``tubes'' by adiabatically ramping up a blue-detuned 2D lattice to 40$E_r$~\cite{kinoshita2005all}, where $E_r=\hbar^2k_0^2/2m$ is the recoil energy, $k_0=2\pi/775$ nm is the lattice wave vector, and $m$ is the mass of a $^{87}$Rb atom.
+The experiments in Ref.~\cite{le2023observation} and the experiments in this work start with a Bose-Einstein condensate of $^{87}$Rb atoms in the $F=1$, $m_F=1$ ground state confined in a red-detuned crossed dipole trap.
+A bundle of near-zero temperature 1D gases confined in separate ``tubes'' is created by adiabatically ramping up a blue-detuned 2D lattice to 40$E_r$~\cite{kinoshita2005all}, where $E_r=\hbar^2k_0^2/(2m)$ is the recoil energy, $k_0=2\pi/775$ nm is the lattice wave vector, and $m$ is the mass of a $^{87}$Rb atom.
 Theoretically, each individual tube can be modeled by adding a confining potential $U(z)$ to the Lieb-Liniger Hamiltonian~\cite{lieb1963exact},

 where $N$ is the number of atoms in the tube, and $g$ is the strength of contact interaction, which depends on the depth of the 2D lattice~\cite{olshanii1998atomic}. $U(z)$, generated by the crossed dipole trap, is modeled as a Gaussian-shaped potential,